serifpersia/pianolux3D/README.md

    - Select Serial port and press Open button to start optional serial communication

+## Compile
+To be able to compile for arduino only install FastLED 3.7.0 For ESP32 run install_libs.bat/.sh files to auto install libs needed *Modify ElegantOTA.h file in this lib's src directory change #define ELEGANTOTA_USE_ASYNC_WEBSERVER 0 to 1

 ## Usage

 - Start the app using the provided executable.